abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

-# Lab 03: Utilize prompt engineering in your app
+# Lab 03: Utilize prompt engineering in your App

 ## Estimated Duration: 60 Minutes